 Bleach-white, huge, empty, hollow and echoless, when the doors slowly opened, nitpicked by a swarm of searching, sterilizing microdrones, she walked across the prolongation to the great mouth of the machine; thumping, pounding rhythmically under her feet.
 She flipped her load over her shoulder and watched the bundle of stalks slide down into the bubbling, brown, churning sour mash being digested by the machine.
 Pungent; she could taste the alcohol in the air irritating her eyes and nose.
 Standing just for a second to watch the great mouth chew its cud, she began to feel a little woozy from the fumes, from the breathing mechanism.
 In the white vastness, drones made the air grey with its fuzzy mass.
 Like smoke, they moved to imbibe every molecule of corn that happened to drop to the impenetrable, hygienic floor and expel their matter into the machine, hover and wait for the next load.

 Loud and hissing, the storm was getting close.
-By tomorrow, she thought, the storm will have brought seeds enough to cover the field in front of the Affirmation and corn will be growing waist high by mid-afternoon.
+By tomorrow, she thought, the storm will have brought seeds enough to cover the field in front of the Affirmation and corn would have matured and gone to seed by mid-afternoon.
 If she didn’t start running, she would be buried by the storm and corn will be growing from her spent body.
 To her left was wall as far as she could see.

 With her hood off, jacket half-unzipped, she was gaining ground between the Affirmation’s marble stairs and home, running.
 She put them down one after the other as fast as she could, never running any further from the wall than she could reach.
 The storm was all around her.
 Hearing the wind and seeing its debris getting ahead, seeds speckling the dirt in front of her, she knew the storm was right above her and it was about to get thick.
 Large, dark cloudbursts dusted-up, falling in plumes.
 Digging in and running hard, putting her hip to the ground, spikes up, she slid into a small indentation at the bottom of the wall, caught herself with her feet against an iron plate and curled into a sitting position inside an enclosure.
 Through a humming, bursting cloud, followed by a sifting hush as it fell back to the ground, then another further off, a distant burst above her, she could hear the storm of seeds, dirt and ash shattering against the stone close above.
 Kicking a wrought iron bar sticking out a couple of inches from the wall, a large concrete block tripped and closed her inside the hollow of the wall.
 Breathing hard, laying on her back in the dark, quiet, she heard no more of the storm.